 But that tool by itself is not enough.
 Compassion alone can burn you out, so you need the other tool – you need insight into the radical interdependence of all things.
 With that wisdom you know that the work is not a battle between good guy and bad guys, because the line between good and bad runs through the landscape of every human heart.
 With insight into our profound interconnectedness, you know that actions undertaken with pure intent have repercussions throughout the web of life, beyond what you can measure or discern.
 By itself, that knowledge may be too conceptual to sustain you and keep you moving, so you need the energy that comes of compassion as well.

 Within each Shambhala worker these two tools, compassion and insight, can sustain you as agents of change.
 They are gifts for you to claim and share now in healing our world.
 My wish is that you may hold the kingdom of Shambhala in your hearts as you face all of the institutions of power and sources of oppression that you will meet in the future.

-For those of you who feel paralyzed by the power of the systems of domination that appear so entrenched in our society today, I’d offer you a few words from Arthur Ashe, the great African-American tennis player and social activist who died a few years ago.
-When asked how did he get continue the struggle for social justice when everything seems to be moving in another direction, Ashe replied:
+For those of you who feel paralyzed by the power of the systems of domination that appear so entrenched in our society today, I’d offer you a few words from Arthur Ashe, the great African-American tennis player who spent a lifetime fighting racial discrimination in his sport and in society.
+When asked how did he get continue the struggle for social justice when everything seemed to be moving the other direction, Ashe replied:

 · You start where you’re at,